 A.M.
-Best's minimum capitalization standards, which have been established for individual rating levels, generally correspond with 10% to 15% increments of a company's net required capital.
-If a company's capitalization were to deteriorate after a reasonable stress test such that its capital position slipped more than one full rating level or suggested a vulnerable rating of B (Fair) or lower, the sensitivity analysis would contribute to downward pressure on the company's rating.
+Best's risk-adjusted capitalization guidelines, which have been established for individual rating levels, generally correspond with 10% to 15% increments of a company's net required capital.
+If a company's capitalization were to deteriorate after a reasonable stress test such that its capital position fell considerably and the potential for recovery from the capital shortfall was unlikely, the sensitivity analysis would contribute to downward pressure on the company's rating.
 The extent of sensitivity analysis performed on a company's capitalization will vary by company and situation.
+The analysis will include the extent of the shortfall; the company's liquidity and potential to sustain itself through market fluctuations; the company's ongoing earnings potential; and the ability to raise capital.

-Integration of BCAR in the Rating Process
+Integration of BCAR In the Rating Process